japila-books/spark-sql-internals/docs/spark-sql-multi-dimensional-aggregation.md

 # Multi-Dimensional Aggregation

-**Multi-dimensional aggregate operators** are enhanced variants of link:spark-sql-basic-aggregation.adoc#groupBy[groupBy] operator that allow you to create queries for subtotals, grand totals and superset of subtotals in one go.
+**Multi-dimensional aggregate operators** are enhanced variants of spark-sql-basic-aggregation.md#groupBy[groupBy] operator that allow you to create queries for subtotals, grand totals and superset of subtotals in one go.

 ```
 val sales = Seq(